Niush/laravel-nano-to/README.md

 ### Testing
-WIP.
-Tests have not been implemented yet.
+In Progress.
 Contributions are welcome.
 ```bash
 composer test
 ```